i3drobotics/i3dr_deimos-ros/README.md

 rostopic echo /stereo/get_inclination
 ```

-* To read the angular velocity and the linear acceleration of the camera using IMU:
+* To read the angular velocity and linear acceleration of the camera using IMU:

 ```bash
 rostopic echo /stereo/get_IMU